akumor/amzn-go-wish/README.md

 # amzn-go-wish
-Repo for working with Amazon wishlist using Go

-**not yet working**

-## Initial Idea

-Write a Go program to query the API provided by the amazon-wishlist-project that will be able to store the data to multiple backends starting with PostgreSQL.
+A Go program to query the API provided by the amazon-wish-lister project that will be able to store the data to a CSV file.

 ## Setup